We are run by a Board of Trustees, who have responsibility for the CIO and the building. All Trustees work on a voluntary basis.

 Jez Hall (Treasurer)

 Jez is a community development professional, working within a social enterprise, with clients from across the public sector.
 His work is linked to supporting social enterprise, improving community engagement and promoting participatory democracy.
-He has lived in Levenshulme for around 30 years, spending a few years living elsewhere during that time, but returning around 8 years ago.
+He has lived in Levenshulme for around 30 years.
 Both of his children were born in Levenshulme and attended local primary schools and he has always been involved in a range of community activities, most recently Levenshulme Old Library.

 Jez really wants the Old Library to be a flourishing community facility, offering opportunities for local people to express themselves, learn new skills and build a strong cultural connection with others.
 He is passionate about maintaining a landmark heritage building that Levenshulme can be proud of, and as (or more) importantly, for it to be a place where people can achieve their full potential, and be part of a strong, safe, vibrant community.